 The monument grounds continued to cause debate.
 In March 1887 a contract to fill in the earth around the monument and Babcock Lake was awarded.
 The contract was completed in December 1888, although at least twice Colonel Wilson complained to the contractor that he was using ashes, mortar, bricks, and other refuse contrary to the contract's provisions.
 Grading the grounds, beautifying the landscape, and building concrete and stone walks continued for several years.
 Drainpipes were also laid to improve drainage, a constant problem.
 Several thousand cubic yards of earth were bought for the grading, but several thousand more were received without cost to the government when various Washington contractors found the monument grounds a convenient place to dump their soil.
-Another 1,630 cubic yards of broken stone and concrete hauled to the monument as refuse by contractors, without cost to the government, were used for foundations to build walks and roadways surrounding the grounds.
-These new roadways and walks permitted the visitor to approach the monument from different directions.
+Another 1.630 cubic yards of broken stone and concrete hauled to the monument as refuse by contractors, without cost to the government, were used for foundations to build walks and roadways surrounding the grounds.
+These new roadways and walks permitted the visitor to approach the monument from different directions.50 destined to become the Mecca for visitors from all over the country.

-The monument grounds, an extensive park covering about 78 acres, became one of the most popular Washington attractions.
-In 1893 the Officer in Charge of Public Buildings and Grounds believed that this park was destined to become the Mecca for visitors from all over the country.
 The rapidly growing number of visitors in the years after its completion proved the enormous popularity of this park.
 Every effort, therefore, was made to keep the grounds looking as attractive as possible.
-Lawns were cut frequently, the landscape was properly maintained, paths and roads were repaired, gutters and drain traps were kept clean and in good working condition, and washouts were frequently repaired in and around the monument.
+Lawns were cut frequently, the landscape was properly maintained, paths and roads were repaired, gutters and drain traps were kept clean and in good working condition, and washouts were frequently repaired in and around the monument.51